Find Stronger Solutions by Crowdsourcing

 What is crowdsourcing?

-You can use IdeaScale to create your own crowdsourcing community quickly and easily.
-Its a simple turn-key solution that allows for the submission of simple or complex solutions and the vetting and sorting of ideas so that the best ideas bubble up to the top.
+Create your own crowdsourcing community quickly and easily with IdeaScale.
+It’s a turn-key solution that allows for the submission of simple or complex solutions and the vetting and sorting of ideas so that the best ideas bubble up to the top.

-Although IdeaScale is used for the front-end of crowdsourcing including the gathering and building on promising ideas, it also has numerous back-end features that help stakeholders and administrators find ways of taking the work that is generated by the crowd and making it a reality in business, education, government, and more.
+While IdeaScale is used for the front-end of crowdsourcing including the gathering and building on promising ideas, it also has powerful back-end features that help stakeholders and administrators find ways of taking the work that is generated by the crowd and making it a reality in business, education, government, and more.